56 Black-Owned Food Brands That You Need in Your Kitchen

 By T.K.
 Brady, Maggie Wong, Rachel Trujillo and Michelle Baricevic

 Grocery shopping is habitual and something many of us do on a regular basis.
-We buy the same brands, make the same meals and have rarely taken stock of what’s in our pantries until this pandemic.
-It’s time to take stock again.
-Buying from Black-owned food businesses is a way to continually support the Black community and stock your shelves with quality products you’ll use all the time.
+It’s easy to buy the same brands, make the same meals and rarely take stock of what’s in our pantries.
+But as efforts to dismantle systemic racism continue, Americans are being called upon to put their money where their mouth is — and that means rethinking how we shop.
+Buying from Black-owned businesses is a way to continually support the Black community and stock your shelves with quality products you’ll use all the time.
 Below is a list of pantry staples, snacks, coffee, tea and wine brands available nationwide.
 It's important to note that we stand by these products for their quality, taste and craftsmanship — not simply because they're Black-owned.

 This list has been updated from its original publish date in June 2020.
 We will continue to add more food and drink businesses that can be purchased throughout the country or that ship nationwide.

 You’ve probably looked at a package of waffle mix and thought there must be a way to make batter without all the added preservatives and artificial ingredients in most mixes.
-ReMix is your answer to that, made with only natural ingredients and void of preservatives and added flavors, according to the site.
-Simply add one large egg, buttermilk or milk and butter or oil to the mix for the fluffiest, most flavorful waffles.
+ReMix is your answer to that.
+Made with only natural ingredients and void of preservatives and added flavors, according to the site, you simply add one large egg, buttermilk or milk and butter or oil to the mix for the fluffiest, most flavorful waffles.
+The brand also offers a gluten-free mix.

 After years of passing down her great, great, great grandmothers decadent, honey-based syrup recipe, Michele Hoskins decided to follow her dream of sharing that family recipe with the world.
 She first secured a spot in two large retail chains in the Chicago area, then Michele became the first minority supplier for Denny’s and Walmart and has partnered with General Mills and Sara Lee, according to her website.
 You can now find this product in most major grocery stores to add to pancakes and waffles or to use as a condiment for a variety of sweet and savory dishes, too.